phourior/dinner-line-war/README.md

 <font size=2> 01/20/2023
 </font>
 -----

 Tier 2 Mobs
 * Spawning cooldown slightly increased.

+Tier 3 Mobs
+* Weapon damage increased by 50%.
+* Health decreased by 33%.

+Tier 4 Mobs
+* Weapon damage increased by 100%.
+* Health decreased by 50%.

+Antonidas
+* Illuison [Q]
+&emsp;Mana cost decreased from 25 to 0.
+&emsp;Cooldown increased from 45 to 60.

+* Wise Council [W]
+&emsp;Mana cost decreased from 50 to 25.

 Swann
 * Pyrocannon [W]
 &emsp;Damage decreased from 24 to 20.
 * Missile Battery [E]
 &emsp;Damage decreased from 45 to 40.
 * Drakken Laser [R]
 &emsp;Damage decreased from 15 to 12.

-Vampiric Potion
-* Effect duration increased from 20 to 60.
-* Lifesteal rate bonus decreased from 50% to 33%.

 Mannoroth
 * Rain of Fire [Q]
 &emsp;Damage each wave increased from 30 to 35.
 * Doom [R]
 &emsp;Damage increased from 45 to 80.

 Stukov
 * Caustic Artillery [Q]
-&emsp;Cooldown increased from 10 to 15.
+&emsp;Maximum charge decreased from 3 to 2.
-&emsp;Able to deal damage to enemy heroes.
+&emsp;Now able to deal damage to enemy heroes.
+* Infested Terrans [W]
+&emsp;Cooldown decreased from 20 to 15.
+&emsp;Weapon damage decreased from 15 to 12.
 * Nydus Dragon [R]
 &emsp;Weapon speed decreased from 1 to 1.44.
 * Acid Nova [R]